SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 Self Expression
 ~~~~~~~~~~~~~~~

-A :newTerm:`self expression` evaluates to the type of a class
+A :newTerm:`self expression` is an explicit reference
-or to the instance of a class.
+to a type or an instance of a type.
 It has the following form:

 .. syntax-outline::

-   <#Class name#>.self
+   <#expression or type#>.self

+On a type, ``self`` evaluates to the type itself.
+It is used to refer to a type by name,
+for example, to pass it as an argument to a function.

-On an instance of a class, ``self`` evaluates to
+On an instance of a type, ``self`` evaluates to
-the instance of the class.
+the instance of the type.
-It is used to specify scope when accessing class members,
+It is used to specify scope when accessing members,
 providing disambiguation when there is
 another variable of the same name in scope,
 such as a function parameter.

-On a type, ``self`` evaluates to the type itself.
+On either a type or an instance of a type,
-It is used to refer to a type,
-for example, to pass it as an argument to a function.
+the value of the self expression
+has the same type as the expression or type before the period.

 ..
-TODO: An example of might be in order.

-..
 There is no definition for self-expression in the LangRef.
    This was probably just an oversight, according to Ted and Doug.

+..
+Both types and variables are identifier expressions,
+   so postfix expression includes both.

 .. syntax-grammar::